libmanuk/DOSPDFtkSpliter/README.md

 The original PDF file will remain in the directory after the script has finished processing.

+This script only works with local Windows file paths.

 ## How to use this batch script.

 1. Place a copy of the .bat file in a directory that has a multipage PDF file that needs to be split.